aiverify-foundation/aiverify-developer-tools/docs/plugins/Plugin_Tool.md

   --name               Widget name.
-If not provided will be set to same as cid.                                 [string] --description        Widget description                                                                       [string] --tag                Allow users to search and filter by tags                                                  [array] --dep, --dependency  Option format: "<Algorithm|InputBlock>,gid[,version]".
-Add the option as dependency in the widget
+If not provided will be set to same as cid.                                 [string] --description        Widget description                                                                       [string] --tag                Allow users to search and filter by tags                                                  [array] --dep, --dependency  Option format: "<Algorithm|InputBlock>,cid[,gid,version]".
+Add the option as dependency in the
-                       meta config.                                                                              [array]
-  --prop, --property   Option format: "key[,helper][,default]".
+                       widget meta config.                                                                       [array] --prop, --property   Option format: "key[,helper][,default]".
 Add the option as property in the widget meta config.
                                                                                                                  [array]
-  --force              Overwrite existing settings.
+  --dynamicHeight      Indicate that this widget has dynamic height.                                           [boolean] --force              Overwrite existing settings.
 By default existing settings will not be overwritten.      [boolean] --pluginDir          Path to plugin directory                                                  [string] [default: "."]
 ```